kvrivas854/brewery-map/README.md

 This application has great potential to become a unique and valuable resource.
 Future development areas include:

 - Map markers that display each brewery's name.
-- Activing filter form so that breweries can be filtered by certain tags or properties.
+- Activating filter form so that breweries can be filtered by certain tags or properties.
 - A hover feature on the listed results.
-Hovering over the listed brewery will illuminate its marker on the Leaflet map.
+Hovering over the listed brewery will illuminate the corresponding marker on the Leaflet map.
 - A profile log in system to keep track of favorite and visited breweries.
 - A personalized rating system for visited breweries in said profile.